GoogleCloudPlatform/lustre-csi-driver/helm/README.md

 # Install the Lustre CSI Driver via Helm

 The CSI driver can be deployed using Helm with pre-built images.
-Currently, this approach supports only [static provisioning (importing an existing Lustre instance)](/docs/preprov-guide.md).

 ## Install Helm